dydxprotocol/v4-documentation/pages/infrastructure_providers-validators/how_to_set_up_full_node.md

 # Set Up a Full Node
 Installing and running a full node allows your system to participate in a dYdX chain network.

+> Code snippets on this page use example values.
+Replace them with your own.
+See the [Network Configuration](../infrastructure_providers-network/network_constants.mdx) section of the documentation for network constants and other resources you need to configure a full node.

 ## Prerequisites
 To run a full node, the system that hosts the node must meet the following minimum requirements:
 - Linux (Ubuntu Server 22.04.3 or later recommended)